U.S. Army Reserve Soldiers complete repel tower during the Division Best Squad Competition

 This annual event, organized by the U.S. Army Reserve, selects competitors and squads for the Army Reserve-wide Best Squad Competition.
 Held at Fort Hunter Liggett and Camp Parks, California, it evaluates squads' proficiency in warrior tasks and battle drills, identifying the most technically and tactically proficient teams.

-(Photo by Army Sgt.
+(Photo by Army Reserve Sgt.
 1st Class Chris Oposnow, 63rd Readiness Division Public Affairs Office)

 |Date Taken: